ubccr/akrr/docker/hpcc/README.md

 # or start from one of our make file
 # put make file into hpl directory
 cd hpl
-# now we need to get the proper make file
-# the major difference is that its CCFLAGS line is
-# CCFLAGS      = $(HPL_DEFS) -restrict -O3 -ansi-alias -ip -xCORE-AVX512
-# not just -restrict and -O3
 wget https://raw.githubusercontent.com/ubccr/akrr/master/docker/hpcc/execs/misc/hpcc/Make.intel64_skx

 # go back to hpcc-1.5.0 root dir